rob-blackbourn/bareASGI/docs/index.rst

     pip install bareasgi

-This is a Python3.7 and later package with no dependencies.
+This is a Python3.7 and later package.

 Optional Packages
 -----------------